 - In case you don’t have one, cover the area with a half-inch thick layer of paper towel with a heavy object on top to help absorb excess moisture.

 - For tough to remove stains like blood, coffee, mustard, tea, vomit, wine, and chocolate, there will be a tweak to the cleaning mixture.

 - Instead of using a dishwashing liquid, use ammonia instead.

 - Mix 1 tablespoon of ammonia to a cup of water.

-- If your carpet is made from a wool mixture, don’t use ammonia but use a dishwashing liquid instead.
+- If your carpet is made from a wool mixture, don’t use ammonia but dishwashing liquid.

 - If the ammonia concoction doesn’t work, try using chlorine bleach instead (one parts bleach to five parts water).

 - Take note that this will only work on solution-dyed carpets.